 When you’re ready to deploy the package to your managed devices simply select the package, then click Deploy.
 Add your devices or groups that you want to target, then click Deploy.

-With PDQ Connect, gain real-time visibility, deploy software, remediate vulnerabilities, schedule reports, automate maintenance tasks, and access remote devices from one easy-to-use platform.
+With PDQ Connect, get real-time visibility into remote and local devices, deploy software, remediate vulnerabilities, automate routine maintenance, and remotely troubleshoot endpoints from one easy-to-use platform.

-But wait, there’s more…
+But wait, there’s more …

 Windows has a bad habit of reenabling certain settings after Windows updates get applied.
 Usually this only occurs after a feature update, but it’s something to keep on your radar if you are determined to keep settings like telemetry disabled.